AUTHORS

 David Polfeldt

-Managing director of Scandinavia's largest video game studio Massive Entertainment, Polfeldt has developed video games for marquee game franchises including Assassin’s Creed, Far Cry, and Tom Clancy’s The Division.
+Former managing director of Massive Entertainment, Scandinavia’s largest video game studio, David Polfeldt has worked on major franchises including Assassin’s Creed, Far Cry, and Tom Clancy’s The Division.

 Published: